 What Is The Actual Cost of Using WooCommerce:

 WooCommerce is a WordPress.org eCommerce plugin (also known as Self-Hosted WordPress).
 It is an open-source plugin that can be downloaded for free.

 Check out our article to know everything about (Hosted vs Self-Hosted) eCommerce platforms, Which one is suitable for business?
 To launch a WooCommerce store, you’ll need a domain name, an SSL certificate, and a WordPress hosting account.

 A domain name is which may cost $14.99, an SSL Certificate is $69.99, and web hosting is roughly $7.99 per month.
 This is not cheap, especially if you are just getting started.

 Thankfully, some hosting companies are now offering dedicated WooCommerce hosting plans, lowering the cost dramatically.
-Bluehost, an approved WordPress, and WooCommerce hosting provider offer users a free domain name, a free SSL certificate, and a web hosting discount.
+Bluehost, an approved WordPress, and WooCommerce hosting provider offers users a free domain name, a free SSL certificate, and a web hosting discount.
 It will help you launch your online store at a cost as low as $2.75 per month.

 Also, check out this article to know everything in detail about the list of Best eCommerce Hosting Reviews (Web Hosting Comparison & Guide) in 2023.
-Plus, learn how you can find the best web hosting provider based on your business requirement.
+Plus, learn how you can find the best web hosting provider based on your business requirements.

 One evident advantage of WooCommerce is that free alternatives to premium themes and extensions are frequently available.
 You can also keep costs down by only acquiring tools and plugins as you require them.
 WooCommerce is the clear victor in terms of cost, thanks to the abundance of free themes and add-ons available.